 If you haven’t yet purchased the house you intend to convert into flats, you should check with the local planning department before investing.
 Additionally, there may be certain requirements for you to consider.
 These can vary from; minimum flat size, soundproofing between the neighbouring flats, insulation for energy efficiency and comfort, fire safety, and potentially more.
 Parking availability may also play a role.
 These necessities of course depend upon the respective neighbourhood.

 As well as this, you will need to consult a solicitor to make sure there are no legal restrictions preventing your planned renovations from taking place.
-Your lender will also be required to be involved in your plans, if the house is being mortgaged.
+Your lender will also be required to be involved in your plans if the house is being mortgaged.
 Certain banks are willing to accommodate landlords by offering loans to assist with the development and/or refurbishment.
 Others, however, will be more discouraging and will not allow mortgage holders to transform their houses into flats.

 Step 3: The Costing Element

-Varying vastly from property to property, the cost of converting your house into flats will depend upon the size, the design of the new house and the number of flats being converted.
+Varying vastly from property to property, the cost of converting your house into flats will depend upon the size, the design of the new house, and the number of flats being converted.
 Approximately, you’d be expected to pay £25,000 for a simple conversion.
 This will involve the placement of new walls and the installations of central heating units and bathrooms.
-Moreover, you will need to talk to utility companies to ensure that each flat has it’s own electricity, gas and water meters.
+Moreover, you will need to talk to utility companies to ensure that each flat has its own electricity, gas, and water meters.

-Step 4: Legal Requirements
+Step 4: Legal Requirements for a flat

-Transforming a house into flats is a strong way of making profit, but sometimes, not all houses are good candidates.
+Transforming a house into flats is a strong way of making a profit, but sometimes, not all houses are good candidates.
 This is where your estate agent comes in.
 They can help you in finding the ideal property to convert, whilst determining which neighbourhoods offer the greatest potential.